l0-Regularized Sparse Coding-based Interpretable Network for Multi-Modal Image Fusion: Experiments

 \subsubsection{Quantitative Comparison}

-Table \ref{tab:vif_med} shows the quantitative comparison for MMIF tasks on six datasets.
-Along with the MI, VIF, Qabf, and SSIM metrics, we also list the model parameters, FLOPs, and average GPU runtime.
+Table \ref{tab:vif} shows the quantitative comparison for MMIF tasks on eight datasets.
+Along with the MI, CE, VIF, Qabf, Qcb, and SSIM metrics, we also list the model parameters, FLOPs, and average GPU runtime.
 FLOPs and average runtime values are reported under the setting of fusing two source images of resolution $320\times 320$.
-FNet has the leading performance on almost all four metrics across the six datasets.
+FNet has the leading performance on almost all six metrics across the eight datasets.
 The results demonstrate that FNet can preserve the essential structural information of the source images.
 Among the other SOTA methods, SwinFusion and CDDFuse have comparable performance with our method.
 It is worth noting that FNet has much lower parameters, FLOPs, and runtime than these two methods.
+Results in Table \ref{tab:vif} show the generalization ability of the MMIF methods.
+We have also conducted experiments to compare the performance of the methods when they are trained and tested on the same dataset.
+We have presented the experiments in Section V of the supplementary material.